schollz/_core/docs/content/combos/tempo-tap.md

 icon = 'tachometer-alt'
 +++

 The Tempo feature offers dual methods for precision tempo control.

-First, you can adjust dynamically by holding **A** and rotating **Knob X**—with mid-knob representing original BPM, full clockwise for double speed, and full counter-clockwise for half speed.
+First, you can adjust dynamically by holding **A** and rotating **Knob X**—with the middle position representing the original BPM, turning fully clockwise for double speed, and turning fully counter-clockwise for half speed.

-Second, you can hold **A** and tap **B** to tap in the tempo, ranging from 30 to 300 BPM.
+Secondly, you can hold **A** and tap **B** to manually tap in the tempo, which ranges from 30 to 300 BPM.

-In both methods, the newly set tempo is momentarily displayed, allowing for immediate visual confirmation of adjustments, ensuring users can effortlessly sync their audio to the desired pace.
+In both methods, the newly set tempo is briefly displayed, providing immediate visual confirmation of adjustments.
+This feature ensures that users can easily synchronize their audio to the desired pace.